 How do I measure TDS in my pond?

-The Health Metric TDS meter is an easy to use digital TDS meter.
+The easiest way to measure TDS in your pond is to use a TDS meter.
+The Health Metric TDS meter is a simple and inexpensive device that is perfect for pond water testing.
 Just take a water sample from the pond, place the meter’s probe into the sample and gently swirl.
 The digital display will stabilize in a moment, indicating the TDS level.

 What is a good TDS level?

-Why do I need to change water in my pond?
+Why do I need to change the water in my pond?

 Unlike large, natural ponds and lakes, our garden ponds have an artificially high level of fish and plants.
 Splashing waterfalls and fountains accelerate evaporation, resulting in an ever-increasing level of dissolved substances in the water.
 Partial water changes dilute wastes and algae-promoting nutrients and bring the TDS level back down to baseline levels.

 Measuring TDS in koi ponds and water gardens is a “tool” for monitoring the condition of the water in terms of accumulating dissolved minerals, salts, algae-promoting nutrients, and other substances.
 However, a TDS measurement is not a substitute for testing kits like ammonia, pH or nitrite.
 Likewise, these individual parameter test kits cannot measure the accumulation of dissolved substances in the pond water.

 Experienced pond-keepers and professional biologists measure TDS on a monthly basis (or even more frequently sometimes).
 Ideally, you’ll have water quality logbook or pond diary that documents water quality tests throughout the year.
 Record keeping is easy and will show trends in water quality and the appearance of your pond throughout the year including water clarity, plant growth, lily blooms and more!